Regular Open Enrollment Application Period

 Important Open Enrollment Dates

-- February 6-April 28, 2017 – Parents must submit applications online or directly to the nonresident school district.
+- February 5 - April 30, 2024 at 4:00pm – Parents must submit applications online or directly to the nonresident school district.